araobp/node-red-genai/README.md

 This project uses my original API server: https://github.com/araobp/compact-rag

 The reason why this project uses the API server made with Python:
-- I want to use opencv, pandas and networks.
+- I want to use opencv, pandas and networkx.
 - Usually, we need not only Node-RED (event-driven) but also web UI (client-server) and other kinds of UIs (e.g, 3D game engine such as Unity).

 ### Running Node-RED on Raspberry Pi